 - Fit the plug and waste (thread) through the fixture waste hole.

-For added security, some plumber would also add a layer of silicone under both of the rubber fittings before installing.
+For added security, some plumbers would also add a layer of silicone under both of the rubber fittings before installing.

-- When the plug and waste is fully connected to the drain, you can then test your work.
+- When the plug and waste are fully connected to the drain, you can then test your work.
 This is the most important part of the process.